 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using it before you have surgery, an X-ray, a CT scan, or other medical tests.

 - Even if you had problems ovulating and had irregular periods in the past, this medicine may cause you to ovulate.
 If you could become pregnant, you should discuss birth control options with your doctor.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Rapid breathing, trouble breathing, and muscle pain.
+- Extreme weakness, tiredness, confusion, rapid breathing, trouble breathing, and muscle pain

 If you notice these less serious side effects, talk with your doctor:

 - Cough, runny nose, sneezing, sore throat